Get started!

 Examples of entity categories

-Forms: Where you can input your activity data
+Forms: where you can input your activity data.

 The form is the user interface where you can input all the activity data for your analysis case, which will then allow you to evaluate its impact.
 Each category evaluates different objects and therefore, each has its own unique form!
 However all forms follow the same logic.

-Occasionally, the methodology for a specific category may evolve, or we may identify a necessary update.
-In these cases, it could be necessary to collect more activity data or to do so in a different manner, requiring an adaptation of the form.
-To accommodate these changes, we create a new version for the entity category.
-This new version is referred to as a new referential.
-Because referentials may vary and are not always fully compatible, you will notice that some functionalities are restricted when dealing with different referentials.
+Occasionally, the methodology for a specific category may evolve, or we identify a necessary update.
+In these cases, it may be necessary to collect more activity data or to do so in a different way, which requires the forms to be adapted.
+To take account of these changes, we create a new version for the entity category.
+This new version is called a new referential.

 But don't worry, as an external user, you'll always have the most recent version of the referential without noticing any changes!